 2. UV-A exposure is much lower than suggested in the dermatologists’ report.

 Test results show that UV-A exposure for client skin is equivalent to spending an extra 1.5 to 2.7 minutes in sunlight each day between salon visits, depending on the type of UV nail lamp used.
 A nail lamp with two UV bulbs corresponds to 1.5 minutes and a nail lamp with four UV bulbs corresponds to about 2.7 minutes each day between salon visits.

 “Our testing shows that UV nail lamps emit relatively low levels of UV light and these exposure levels are considered well within safe levels when they are used to perform UV artificial nail services in nail salons,” write Schoon, Bryson, and McConnell.
 The report by the Texas dermatologists, they say, has a faulty conclusion because it is based on incorrect assumptions.

-For those clients who still express anxiety, a nail technician can consider doing the following to make the service more reassuring:
+For those clients who still express anxiety, a nail technician can consider doing the following:

 > Place a small piece of white cloth over the hands when placing them in the UV nail lamp.